SuitIThub/HS2Wiki/README.md

 ## Tips for Wiki Content

-- Keep your wiki content organized by categories
+- Keep your wiki content organized by categories and subcategories
 - Use clear, descriptive page names
+- Use subcategories with the format "Category/Subcategory/SubSubcategory" for better organization
 - Include visual examples when possible
 - For complex features, consider adding step-by-step guides
 - Test your wiki pages to ensure they display correctly

+## Category Hierarchy

+The wiki now supports unlimited category nesting depth using the forward slash (/) as a separator:

+- Simple category: `"YourPlugin"`
+- Subcategory: `"YourPlugin/Features"`
+- Nested subcategories: `"YourPlugin/Features/Advanced/Special"`

+Each level in the hierarchy is automatically displayed with proper indentation and can be expanded or collapsed independently.
+This allows for much better organization of complex documentation.

 ## License